 Now use this shortcut or icon to launch Chrome browser.

 Strict Site Isolation Protects against Spectre Vulnerabilities

-Thankfully, Strict Isolation Feature of Chrome now protects against this perilous malware.
-While the feature is still no made enabled by default in Chrome, you can anyways do that manually by using the two methods mentioned above.
-Strict Site Isolation when enabled will let the websites run in isolation, and the processes will be limited to that website only.
-This will further protect you and your data against the Spectre Vulnerability.
+Thankfully, the Strict Isolation Feature of Chrome now protects against this perilous malware.
+While the feature is still not enabled by default in Chrome, you can do that manually by using the two methods mentioned above.
+Strict Site Isolation, when enabled, will let the websites run in isolation, and the processes will be limited to that website only.
+This will further protect you and your data against Spectre Vulnerability.

-While it is not that easy for the attackers to get access from the processes of websites running in other tabs, it is still always recommended to be careful and stay safe.
-It is always advised to keep all your devices updated with the latest available version of operating system and other software running on your machines.
+While it is not that easy for attackers to access the processes of websites running in other tabs, it is still recommended to be careful and stay safe.
+It is always advised to keep all your devices updated with the latest available version of the operating system and other software running on your machines.

 Why does Chrome say your connection is not private?